countable/node-dogecoin/README.md

 ## Methods

-TODO: Verify and test with Dogecoin.
+TODO: Write tests for these.

 The [Litecoin API](https://litecoin.info/Litecoin_API) is supported as direct methods.
 Use either camelcase or lowercase.